 There are only four students per piano class, sometimes even two or three.
 There are somewhat larger class sizes for music theory and string ensemble, however those students take private instruction in addition to those classes.
 Most instrumental and voice instruction is still done privately in 30- minute lessons.

 No, but costs on materials are not terribly high as the publishers know if they were, they’d be out of business!
 For your convenience, we have materials in stock and ready for your child’s first lesson.
-In most cases, materials cost about $25 – $35 to get started.
+In most cases, materials cost about $8 – $25 to get started.

 Yes!
 The waiting area in our new facility has a counter where students can do school homework or listen to great classical music at our Listening Station, which is well-stocked with classical CDs.
 However, since there are no adults responsible for watching out for students left alone in the waiting area, we suggest that parents be as timely as possible.

 Because of a high demand for classes at certain times of the year, securing your account with payment information allows us to reserve your child’s time-slot in our academy.
 In addition your child can begin lessons without interruption when the class begins.

 The fact is that we rarely experience a child who is not happy with their new abilities.
 Furthermore, it takes many months to develop even a basic sense of pitch, rhythm and a general musical awareness.
 However, you are free to remove your child from lessons and discontinue lessons after providing the frontdesk with a 30-day written notice.
 See our Tuition & Policy page for details.